aminomancer/uc.css.js/README.md

 #### **Updating:**

 [Release packages](/../../releases/) are available as a courtesy, but since the theme and scripts are updated on a daily basis to keep up with Nightly, the latest release package may not be completely up to date.
-If you want the very latest stylesheets/scripts, you should either [download the repo]("/../../archive/HEAD.zip") and drag its contents to your profile's `chrome` folder, [clone the repo](https://docs.github.com/repositories/creating-and-managing-repositories/cloning-a-repository) directly to your `chrome` folder, (use [GitHub Desktop](https://desktop.github.com) if all of this sounds like gibberish to you) or download individual folders with [GitZip](https://addons.mozilla.org/firefox/addon/gitzip) or [Refined GitHub](https://addons.mozilla.org/firefox/addon/refined-github-).
+If you want the very latest stylesheets/scripts, you should either [download the source code](/../../archive/HEAD.zip) and drag its contents to your profile's `chrome` folder, [clone the repo](https://docs.github.com/repositories/creating-and-managing-repositories/cloning-a-repository) directly to your `chrome` folder, (use [GitHub Desktop](https://desktop.github.com) if all of this sounds like gibberish to you) or download individual folders with [GitZip](https://addons.mozilla.org/firefox/addon/gitzip) or [Refined GitHub](https://addons.mozilla.org/firefox/addon/refined-github-).

 ## **Scripts:**